RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 AND (funds_raised_millions IS NULL or funds_raised_millions='');
 ```
 /* I wanted to delete the rows where total_laid_off and percentage_laid_off data are missing
-but there are 316 rows which have missing values in those 2 columns and as I am not sure whether
+but 316 rows have missing values in those 2 columns and I am not sure whether
-deleting so many rows will be a good choise or not so keeping them for now in the datasets.
+deleting so many rows will be a good choice or not so keeping them for now in the datasets.
 I will delete them later on if needed.
 */